ymichel/Geolocation-Codespace/README.md

 - `wp plugin list`

 ### Playwright Tests
-Open the terminal and switch to the directory _wordpress/wp-content/plugins/wp-codespace_.
 - run `npm test` for an example [playwright test](https://playwright.dev/).

 See the test specification in the subfolder _tests_.

 ### SASS/CSS Compiling
-Open the terminal and switch to the directory _wordpress/wp-content/plugins/wp-codespace_.
 - change the color in the file _build/sass/styles.scss_
 - run `npm run compile:css` to compile _styles.css_